 They'll say "We're closing an average of 1 out of 100 leads we call.
 How can we improve this?"

 Once you have these numbers, you’re much better equipped to decide which part of your funnel needs improvement.
 You want to fix the part of the funnel first that will make the biggest difference to your bottom line.

 One of the main inefficiencies of cold calling that people don't take into account are reach rates.
-(That’s why we encourage you to call every signup within 5 minutes for inbound leads).
+(That’s why we encourage you to call every sign-up within 5 minutes for inbound leads.)

-In cold calling there often is no quick fix to improve this number.
+In cold calling, there often is no quick fix to improve this number.
 If you talk with people who do cold calling, you’ll find that about 90% of their efforts are wasted on just trying to reach decision makers.
 Even slight improvements in your reach rate will yield significantly better results for your overall cold calling conversions.

 The next common problem in your cold calling funnel might happen at the qualifying stage.
-If you qualify only a low percentage of people you reach, that means you’re calling bad leads (or less likely you don't know how to qualify people in the first place).
+If you qualify only a low percentage of people you reach, that means you’re calling bad leads (or less likely, you don't know how to qualify people in the first place).

 This might seem high, but if you have good leads, then you should qualify around half the people that you reach.
 If you qualify less than 50%, you need better quality leads.

-If your Reach-To-Qualify ratio is good, but you don’t close enough deals, you have a few basic options:
+If your reach-to-qualify ratio is good, but you don’t close enough deals, you have a few basic options:

 Look at the way you're selling and evaluate if the pitch is sound.
 Have outside experts (other founders/sales executives or investors) come in and evaluate your sales approach.
 If your pitch is good, you're likely having problem number 1 or 2 (no product/market fit or cold calling isn't viable for you).

-If you close less than 25% of the people who qualify, you're probably in trouble.
+If you close less than 50% of the people who qualify, you're probably in trouble.

-In general it’s best to start at the top of the funnel because these numbers will affect everything else that happens later on.
+In general, it’s best to start at the top of the funnel because these numbers will affect everything else that happens later on.
 Look at the benchmarks simply as a way to identify when to move down to the next step in the funnel, and keep in mind that the percentages might differ depending upon the specifics of your business.

 Simply saying "How can we improve sales?" is not enough.
 You need to know your cold calling funnel to understand what's going on and spot real opportunities for improvements.